 For members who are admitted for an acute psychiatric hospital, psychiatric health facility, adult residential, or crisis residential stay, where the county MHP is the primary payor, and for members who are admitted for residential SUD treatment, including residential withdrawal management, where DMC-ODS is the primary payor, MHPs or DMC-ODS are primarily responsible for coordination of care with the member upon discharge.
-However, MCPs will also be required to assign a care manager or contract with a hospital, ACO, or provider to coordinate with behavioral health or county care coordinators, ensure physical health follow-up needs are met, and assess for additional care management needs or services such as CCM, ECM, or Community Supports.
+However, MCPs are also be required to assign a care manager or contract with a hospital, ACO, or provider to coordinate with behavioral health or county care coordinators, ensure physical health follow-up needs are met, and assess for additional care management needs or services such as CCM, ECM, or Community Supports.

-21. How can the MCP's assigned care manager (single point of contact) avoid creating duplicative discharge planning document if the hospital/discharge planning facility has already created one, to meet TCS requirements?
+23. How can the MCP's assigned care manager (single point of contact) avoid creating duplicative discharge planning document if the hospital/discharge planning facility has already created one, to meet TCS requirements?

 DHCS recognizes that hospitals/discharging facilities already provide discharge documentation to members at discharge.
 The TCS requirements for the discharge planning document are complimentary to what hospitals/discharging facilities provide.
 Specifically, the MCP's assigned care mangers must collaborate with the hospital/discharging facility staff on the discharge planning document and ensure that it is complete and accurately coordinated, shared with appropriate parties, and that the member does not receive two different discharge documents from the discharging facility and the care manager.
-In addition, a key part of the requirement is for the discharge planning document to include the name and contact information of the care manager responsible for TCS so that the member knows who to reach out to if there are any issues.
+If the hospital discharge planning document fulfills all requirements, including the name and contact information of the care manager responsible for TCS, that would fulfill the MCPs' responsibility as well.
+A key part of the requirement is for the discharge planning document to include the name and contact information of the care manager responsible for TCS so that the member knows who to reach out to if there are any issues.